Château d'Yquem Sauternes 2021 - 1er Cru Classé Supérieur

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

 Recognized as the world's most famous sweet wine, Yquem has been owned since 1999 by the LVMH group, headed by businessman Bernard Arnault.
-The château is now run by Pierre Lurton, also head of Château Cheval Blanc in Saint-Émilion.
-Before him, from 1967 to 2004, Alexandre de Lur Saluces wrote some of the finest pages in the history of the only premier cru classé supérieur in 1855, following in the footsteps of his forebears.
-For this wine has been perhaps the most consistent in Bordeaux for a hundred years.
-Even in small vintages and difficult periods, Yquem has held its ground through to its incomparable ageing.
-It owes this to its unique terroir, which reacts to botrytis development like no other, and to the men who have understood and exploited its qualities.
-If Yquem doesn't necessarily impress when young, it irreparably widens the gap with its neighbors after a few years of ageing.
-Tasting an old vintage of the château is an experience every sweet wine lover should have.
+The château is now represented by Pierre Lurton, who also heads Château Cheval Blanc in Saint-Émilion.
+Before him, Alexandre de Lur Saluces wrote some of the finest pages in the history of the unique premier cru classé supérieur in 1855, following in the footsteps of his ancestors.
+This wine is perhaps the most consistent in Bordeaux over the last hundred years.
+Even in poor vintages and difficult periods, Yquem has maintained its status thanks to its incomparable aging potential.
+It owes this to a unique terroir, which reacts to the development of botrytis like no other, and to people who have understood and enhanced its qualities.
+While Yquem may not necessarily impress in its youth, it inevitably pulls ahead of its neighbors after a few years of aging.
+Tasting an old vintage from the château remains an experience that every sweet wine lover should have in their lifetime.

 James Suckling